armanmoztar/armanmoztar/README.md

 ## Hi there 👋

-My name is Arman and I'm a fourth-year mathematics student at the University of British Columbia.
-My interests lie in computer science, data science, and machine learning.
+My name is Arman and I'm a fourth-year student at the University of British Columbia.
+My interests lie in computer science, data science... and anything in tech really.
 Here's a little bit about me:

 - Currently working at Amazon as a Software Development Engineer Intern
 - TA'd courses on computer networking and cloud computing
 - Current GitHub Campus Expert for the Vancouver Campus at UBC
-- Avid soccer fan
+- Avid soccer fan (currently watching the Euros)
 - Enjoy skiing, music, and hiking

 ### Get in Touch